-As soon as possible, you can hold your baby "skin-to-skin" after a vaginal or cesarean birth.
+As soon as possible, hold your baby "skin-to-skin" after a vaginal or cesarean birth.
 Skin-to-skin means putting your naked baby on your bare chest, with a cover over both of you to keep you warm and cozy.

-Research shows that babies who are held skin-to-skin:
+Babies who are held skin-to-skin:

-- are more likely to latch onto the breast and breastfeed well
+- ✓ Are more likely to latch onto the breast and breastfeed well

-- cry up to 10 times less
+- ✓ Cry less often

-- stay warmer
+- ✓ Stay warmer

-- have fewer heart rate and breathing problems
+- ✓ Have fewer heart rate and breathing problems

-- have better levels of oxygen in the blood
+- ✓ Have better levels of oxygen in the blood

-- have less pain during needle pokes
+- ✓ Have less pain during needle pokes

-- · go home earlier from the hospital
+- ✓ Go home earlier from the hospital